ADVANCED MEDIA @ THE ENTERPRISE LEVEL

 The goal of this workshop is to help those new to marketing become more dynamic marketing professionals by being able to develop their own marketing strategy and marketing plans.
 Thus the workshop will help participants understand the entire marketing management process, be comfortable developing marketing strategies and preparing an effective marketing plan, and be able to make sound and timely decisions based on the market information on hand.
 Attendees will be exposed to the practical marketing tools and techniques needed to create usable, implementable marketing strategies and plans.
 Our interactive workshop and team-oriented learning process will reinforce key points and importantly, give you hands-on experience.

-Integrated Marketing Communications (HALF DAY, ONE DAY)
+Integrated Marketing Communications (HALF DAY, ONE DAY, TWO DAY)

 Studies including ANA sponsored papers, show that the single biggest barrier to the development of successful Integrated Marketing Communications (IMC) strategies are cultures in organizations that don't tolerate inter-departmental communication and information sharing, or the development of plans that require a shared common objective.
 Despite the fact that the communications tools at a marketer's disposal work better if managed together in harmony rather than in isolation.
 Their sum is greater than their parts - providing they speak consistently with one voice all the time, every time.
 So while integrated marketing is more essential than ever because the power has shifted from the marketer to the consumer, marketers are still struggling with entrenched, parochial structures that inhibit these efforts from achieving their enormous promise.